gelotuason/blackjack-card-game/README.md

 ## Brief summary
-This is a web-based application using modern technologies that offers an experience to play your favorite blackjack card game.
+This is a web-based application using modern technologies that offers an experience to play your favorite card game.

 ## Built with
 - Typescript